 Skills: Strong oral and written communication skills are required.
 Excellent interpersonal skills are required.
 An understanding of early childhood growth and development, as well as the ability to apply this understanding to appropriate activities, is required.
 Must be able to instruct adults by role modeling in interactions with children and their families.
 Must be able to oversee individual children and a small group of children simultaneously.
 A general knowledge of nutrition, health, and first aid is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 License: Certification for cardiopulmonary resuscitation (CPR) and first aid are required or must be obtained within thirty days of employment.

-Other: Must be able to maintain visual contact with physical area occupied by children.
+Other: Must be able to maintain visual contact with physical area occupied by pre-school children.
 Must be able to get up and down from the floor, move quickly, and lift a minimum of 10 pounds.
 Successful completion of the screening process for the Family Care Safety Registry is required.
-Must attend required child care licensing training (12 clock hours) and training in the Child Development Center curriculum.
+Must attend required child care licensing training (12 clock hours) and fall and spring training in the Child Development Center curriculum.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Ensures the goals and objectives of the children’s program in the Child Development Center are met by planning, implementing, and evaluating developmentally appropriate curriculum for children and instructing, modeling, and demonstrating appropriate developmental practices as described by the National Association for the Education of Young Children.

 2. Determines the developmental progress of children participating in the children’s programs by completing developmental assessment on each child at the time of entry into the program and periodically during their participation, maintaining weekly observational records relating to each child’s developmental progress and interaction with parent(s), and conducting parent conferences with each family at least once per semester.